Adversarial Attack and Defense on Point Sets: Defense Methods

-Observed that the outputs of adversarial point clouds are less stable than the natural ones facing small perturbation, we assume the adversarial samples exist in a narrow and very structured sub-space in a high-dimension input space; in other words, by perturbing inputs nondirectionally, we expect the attack to be less aggressive with help of the intrinsic robustness of the attacked models.
+Observed that the outputs of adversarial point clouds are less stable than the natural ones facing small perturbation, we assume the adversarial \tifs{examples} exist in a narrow and very structured sub-space in a high-dimension input space; in other words, by perturbing inputs non-directionally, we expect the attack to be less aggressive with help of the intrinsic robustness of the attacked models.

-To this regard, we propose several perturbation methods, which are related to {\em input transformation} \cite{guo2017countering} and {\em stochastic activation} \cite{dhillon2018stochastic} methodology on natural images.
-However, for small perturbation, the predictive class does not change in most cases; besides, a perturbation-only defense may be not safe enough since the "obfuscated gradients give a false sense of security" \cite{athalye2018obfuscated}.
-Instead of utilizing the perturbation as a direct defense, we argue that statistics of the outputs provide rich information to detect the adversarial samples.
+To this regard, we propose several perturbation methods, which are related to {\em input transformation} \cite{guo2017countering, xie2017mitigating} and {\em stochastic activation} \cite{dhillon2018stochastic} methodology on natural images.
+However, we do not use the final output given the perturbation.
+For small perturbation, the predictive class does not change in most cases; besides, a perturbation-only defense may be mitigated since the ``obfuscated gradients give a false sense of security" \cite{athalye2018obfuscated}.
+Instead of utilizing the perturbation as a direct defense, we argue that statistics of the outputs provide rich information to detect the adversarial \tifs{examples}.

-Our defense framework follows a {\em perturbation-measurement} principle, which applies perturbation methods $\mathcal{P}(\cdot)$ on $X$ multiple times before measuring particular statistics of outputs, and detects the adversarial samples by thresholding the statistics.
+Our defense framework follows a {\em perturbation-measurement} principle, which applies perturbation methods $\mathcal{P}(\cdot)$ on $X$ multiple times before measuring particular statistics of outputs, and detects the adversarial \tifs{examples} by thresholding the statistics.
 We define an $M$-times pertubation input set of $X$ as,

 then an $M$-times perturbation output set is defined as,